 - Disabled: the built-in LED array is turned off all the time.
-This option can be useful if using an external lighting system; - Continuous High-Power: the internal lighting system is turned on continuously at the highest power level.
-This option is useful if the LED-array blinking (Strobed lighting mode) disturbs the operator. - Very High-/High-Power Strobed: the built-in LED array is on only during the image exposure time.
+This option can be useful if using an external lighting system; - Always ON: the built-in LED array is turned on all the time at the lowest power level.
+This option is useful if the LED-array blinking (Strobed operating mode) disturbs the operator. - -Power Strobed: the built-in LED array is on only during the image exposure time.
 Different Power Strobed lighting levels can be set.